 Table 5 shows the distribution of referring schools and Tables 6a, 6b, and 6c show the same information by school and ethnicity.
+These tables also indicate the original ISI schools, formalized in 2015-16.
+The program has expanded over the last four years so that currently it is housed in all middle and high schools and also in the larger K-8 schools.
 This information reveals that individual schools generally referred a low but consistent number of students from each ethnicity into DAEP with some exceptions: